Skip to content

 bash

-python tests/replay.py tests/smoke/*.jsonl \
+node tools/replay.ts tests/smoke/*.jsonl \

 --clice=./build/RelWithDebInfo/bin/clice